Message for the times: Stand Up!

 The evening’s discussant was Michael Connolly, who grew up in public housing, attended college on a football scholarship, and ran successfully in 2016 for the Massachusetts House of Representatives.

 Mike pointed to some remarkable realities: The life expectancy of middle-aged U.S. white men has declined in recent years.
 Over the last 10 years, the suicide rate in Massachusetts has risen 50 %.
 Nationally, all the gains in private wealth have gone to the wealthy.
 In Boston, the wealth of the average person of color is $8.
 The majority of people under 35 have no faith in capitalism.

 Mike pointed to the rise of neo-liberalism, which takes from the public realm to give to the private sector, and promotes austerity as the solution to problems.
 The state of Massachusetts is now operating with a budget more than $3 billion smaller than 15 years ago.

 Mike argued that we should be working toward a society where all people are guaranteed healthcare, housing, and education.
 Just think!
 For only $300 million a year, we could make all public universities and community colleges tuition-free in Massachusetts.

 Some audience members had gathered signatures to put the Fair Share amendment on the 2018 ballot.
 The amendment would levy a 4% tax on people with incomes over a million dollars, raising revenues of $2 billion annually.
 Those revenues would allow Massachusetts to provide a decent life to many more of its citizens.

-If you would like to see greater educational opportunity, less income inequality, a more just society, be another first responder to Stand up with others seeking those goals.
+If you would like to see greater educational opportunity, less income inequality, and a more just society, be another first responder to Stand up with others who seek those goals.